 All images are his own (taken with the XT20) except for those of the camera itself (which were taken on an X100F).

-Since the release of the Fujifilm X100 back in 2011, I’ve been a Fujifilm fan.
-That camera changed how I looked at my gear, where I took photos and increased my willingness to “play”.
+Since the release of the Fujifilm X100 back in 2011, I’ve been a Fuji camera fan.
+The X100 changed how I looked at my gear, where I took photos and increased my willingness to “play”.

 I see the X100 as a “hobbyist” camera.
 Since then Fujifilm has released an incredible line up of hobbyist and professional “X-Series” cameras including 3 more versions of the X100, X-T2, X-Pro2 and the GFX 50S respectively.